MercersKitchen/Advanced-Computer-Science/OPP Processing_JAVA/Prototyping Objects/Fireworks/README.md

 - Bouncing Ball, review and introduction

 **Purpose**: Create the Object or Objects in the class first, then modify and add items (arrays and arrayLists)

+Updated Progression
+- BeginningFireworks.pde: more exposure to OOP Programming and developing code

+See Fireworks-Delete / ExplodingFireworks

+**UNDER CONSTRUCTION**

 See ClassDesign, contains the Firework Class
 - Create the Object or Objects in the class first